-6. Foul and surface water drainage shall be carried out in accordance with the Drainage Strategy Report by ADC Infrastructure dated 07/01/2020 prior to the first use of each caravan.
+7. Surface water drainage shall be carried out in accordance with the Drainage Strategy Report by ADC Infrastructure dated 07/01/2020 prior to the first use of each caravan.

-Reason: To ensure appropriate foul and surface water drainage is secured in accordance with Policy LP14 of the Central Lincolnshire Local Plan.
+Reason: To ensure appropriate surface water drainage is secured in accordance with Policy LP14 of the Central Lincolnshire Local Plan.

-7. No additional caravans shall be stationed on the site before a 1.8 metre wide frontage footway (to the southwest side of Barlings Lane), to connect the development to the existing footway network, has been provided in accordance with details that shall first have been submitted to, and approved in writing by, the Local Planning Authority.
-The works shall also include appropriate arrangements for the management of surface water run-off from the highway.
+8. Within 6 months of the date of this permission, details of a 1.8 metre wide frontage footway (to the southwest side of Barlings Lane), to connect the development to the existing footway network including appropriate arrangements for the management of surface water run-off from the highway, shall have been submitted in writing to the Local Planning Authority.
+The details approved in writing by the Local Planning Authority shall be constructed within 6 months of their approval.